Dear reader of ADxS.org, please excuse the disruption.

 A third example:

-Coin tosses know only heads or tails.
-How many coin tosses are necessary to be able to say with a certainty of 95% (which is the aim of most scientific studies) that the distribution between heads and tails is at most 49:51 (which is much less precise than an exact 50:50 distribution) ?
+Coin tosses only know heads or tails.
+How many coin tosses are necessary to be able to say with a certainty of 95% (which is the goal of most scientific studies) that the distribution between heads and tails in tosses is at most 49:51 (which is much less precise than an exact 50:50 distribution)?

 Solution

-This requires a sample of n = 9604 coin tosses.
-And this, although there are only 2 possibilities: Coat of arms and number.4
+This requires a random sample of n = 9604 coin tosses.
+And this despite the fact that there are only 2 possibilities: Crests and tails.4

-A study with 20 or 30 subjects therefore has only very limited significance and must therefore be viewed with considerable caution.
+A study with 20 or 30 test subjects therefore only has very limited significance and must therefore be viewed with considerable caution.

-Rule of thumb: A single study in the psychological or medical field with fewer than 50 subjects (n = 50) should not be noted until further studies confirm the results.
+Rule of thumb: A single study in the psychological or medical field with fewer than 50 test subjects (n = 50) should only be taken into account if further studies confirm the results.

-For this topic, we would welcome expert input from accomplished statisticians who could explain what samples are required in typical investigations in psychological / neuro(physio)logical questions (such as those on ADHD) to obtain a reasonably reliable statement.
+For this topic, we would be pleased to receive an expert addition from experienced statisticians who could explain which samples are required for typical studies in psychological / neuro(physio)logical questions (such as those on ADHD) in order to obtain an appropriately reliable statement.

 2.1.2.
 Sample size too large

-A sample size that is too large involves the risk that (statistically) significant results are found whose effect / effect strength / significance is, however, vanishingly small.
-If the found significance is then not put in relation to the relevance, a misconception about an existing relevance is caused among readers who do not analyze the results in detail, which in the end leads to a considerable misinformation.
+If the sample size is too large, there is a risk that (statistically) significant results will be found whose impact / effect size / significance is negligible.
+If the significance found is then not put in relation to the relevance, readers who do not analyze the results in detail will be misled about the relevance, which ultimately leads to considerable misinformation.

 Example of significance versus relevance

-Two car manufacturers offer their cars in 3 colors: white, black, red.
-The cars are bought
+Two car manufacturers offer their vehicles in 3 colors: white, black and red.
+The cars are purchased

-Research at both manufacturers will find that black is the customers’ favorite color.
-For manufacturer A, the sample must be larger until it is statistically significant (that it is certain that the result is not a coincidence with at least 95% probability).
+Studies of both manufacturers will show that black is the customers’ favorite color.
+For manufacturer A, the sample must be larger until it is statistically significant (i.e. it is certain that the result is not a coincidence with at least 95 % probability).

-Nevertheless, the result that buyers significantly prefer black hardly says anything for A, but very much so for B.
+Nevertheless, the result that the buyers significantly prefer black hardly says anything in the case of A due to the proximity to the value of white, but very much so in the case of B due to the distance to white.

 2.2.
 Data collection until the result fits

-In a survey of 2,000 scientists, more than half admitted to first testing the significance of results in their own scientific investigations and then deciding whether to collect further data.
-Data collection then continues until a positive result emerges.
+In a survey of 2,000 scientists, more than half admitted that they first check the significance of the results of their own scientific studies and then decide whether to collect further data.
+Data is then collected until a positive result emerges.
 40% of the survey participants had produced and published selective studies in this way.
-Furthermore, most considered this to be correct.67
+Most of them also considered this to be correct.67

-Again and again, people believe that they can win at roulette simply by doubling their bets over and over again when betting on red or black.
+Time and again, people believe that they can win at roulette simply by doubling their stake again and again when betting on red or black.

-The fact that this does not work for roulette is already proven to common sense by the fact that casinos still exist today.
-If this system would work, all casinos would have gone bankrupt long ago.
+The fact that this does not work with roulette is proven to common sense by the fact that there are still casinos today.
+If this system worked, all casinos would have gone out of business long ago.

-Mathematically, this does not work because there is zero in roulette, the bank.
-This small probability of 1 in 37 is enough to make the probability of being able to play a series of doubles until your suit falls less than the probability of the bank winning.8
+Mathematically speaking, this does not work because in roulette there is zero, the bank.
+This small probability of 1 in 37 is enough to make the probability of being able to play a series of doubles until your color falls lower than the probability of the bank winning.8

-If there were no bank in roulette, doubling down on red and black would be a sure way to win (and all casinos would be broke).
+If there were no bank in roulette, doubling down on red and black would be a sure way to win (and all casinos would be out of business).

-Since there is no bench in science, the continued collection of data, until at some point a data set happens to be constructed in such a way as to confirm the hypothesis, is simply a matter of diligence and perseverance and not a matter of the correctness of the hypothesis that has been established.
+Since there is no bank in science, the further collection of data, until at some point a data set is accidentally constructed in such a way that it confirms the hypothesis, is merely a question of diligence and perseverance and not a question of the correctness of the hypothesis put forward.

-Further biases in study results follow from subjective selection of data evaluation criteria.
+Further distortions of study results arise from the subjective selection of data evaluation criteria.
 Silberzahl and Uhlmann9 had 29 groups of scientists examine an identical large data set (n > 2000).
-As expected (according to the Gaussian distribution curve), the results of most groups essentially agreed and results of individual groups differed considerably.
+As expected (according to the Gaussian distribution curve), the results of most groups were essentially consistent and the results of individual groups differed considerably.

-More important, however, was the realization of which factors led to these deviations in results: on the one hand, it was the choice of the mathematical statistical models that were used (cluster analysis, logical regression or linear models) and, on the other hand, primarily the choices made with regard to the evaluation technique of the data sets.
-Decisions, in other words, that a reader of a study result cannot even perceive.
-It is not about a deliberate distortion of the results by the scientists, but about massive influences on the results, which do not originate from the factual question itself.
+More important, however, was the realization of which factors led to these deviations in results: on the one hand, it was the choice of mathematical statistical models that were used (cluster analysis, logical regression or linear models) and, on the other hand, primarily the decisions made regarding the evaluation technique of the data sets.
+In other words, decisions that a reader of a research result cannot even perceive.
+It is not a question of a deliberate distortion of the results by the scientists, but of massive influences on the results that do not originate from the factual question itself.

-Silberzahn and Uhlmann9 conclude that a single investigation, even with a high sample size (n, see above), does not allow a reliable statement on whether the investigation result is correct.
+Silberzahn and Uhlmann9 conclude from this that a single study, even with a large sample size (n, see above), does not allow a reliable statement to be made as to whether the study result is correct.

 Only the summary of several studies on the same topic with the same or different data sets provides certainty regarding the accuracy of the results.

-Conclusion: A study with a not too small number of subjects by a renowned research group with the cleanest data transparency is a good indication.
-However, before trusting the result, one should wait and see whether the observation is confirmed by further investigations (replication).
+Conclusion: A study with a not too small number of test subjects by a renowned research group with the cleanest data transparency is a good indication.
+However, before trusting the result, one should wait and see whether the observation is confirmed by further studies (replication).

 However, even a high number of studies does not protect against data bias in certain areas.
-Grawe10 describes very vividly how studies on the treatment of depression are distorted by economic or other interests.
+Grawe10 vividly describes how studies on the treatment of depression are distorted by economic or other interests.

-Pharmaceutical manufacturers financed 28 of the 29 studies on medication for depression analyzed by Grawe, and all of the 48 studies on psychological treatment methods examined further were financed by public agencies.
-None of the pharmacological studies had a catamnesis (long-term outcome assessment), whereas 30 of the 48 studies on psychological treatment did.
+Pharmaceutical manufacturers financed 28 of the 29 studies on medication for depression analyzed by Grawe; all of the 48 studies on psychological treatment methods examined further were financed by public bodies.
+None of the pharmacological studies had a catamnesis (long-term success test), whereas 30 of the 48 studies on psychological treatment did.

-Depression very often shows spontaneous remission (symptoms disappear without intervention) within 10 weeks.
+Depression very often shows spontaneous remission within 10 weeks (the symptoms disappear without intervention).

-The pharmacological studies primarily used the HAMD, MADRS, and CGI to measure success, all of which focus on externally assessable symptoms.
-These are those symptoms that go away particularly well in spontaneous remission.
+The pharmacological studies primarily used the HAMD, MADRS and CGI to measure success, all of which are based on externally assessable symptoms.
+These are the symptoms that go away particularly well in spontaneous remission.

-The control groups of the pharmacological tests showed an average effect size of 1.82 after the MADRS, while the medications showed an effect size of 1.88.
-This means that the symptom improvement by the drugs after the MADRS was only better by an effect size of 0.06 than the spontaneous symptom improvement in the control subjects who received no treatment.
+The control groups of the pharmacological tests showed an average effect size of 1.82 after the MADRS, while the medication showed an effect size of 1.88.
+This means that the symptom improvement due to the medication after the MADRS was only 0.06 better than the spontaneous symptom improvement in the control subjects who did not receive any treatment.

-The studies of the psychological treatment methods primarily used the BDI and self-related measures, which show a significantly weaker effect size for spontaneous remission.
-Here, the (non-treated) control groups of psychological treatment methods showed an effect size of 0.97.
-Cognitive therapy had a net effect size of 1.33, 0.36 higher than the control group, cognitive behavioral therapy had a net effect size of 1.54, 0.57, interpersonal therapy had a net effect size of 0.50, present-oriented psychodynamic brief therapies had a net effect size of 0.79, and couples therapies had a net effect size of 0.96.
+The studies of the psychological treatment methods primarily used the BDI and self-related measures, which show a significantly weaker effect size in spontaneous remission.
+The (non-treated) control groups of the psychological treatment methods showed an effect size of 0.97.
+Cognitive therapy had a net effect size of 1.33, 0.36 higher than the control group, cognitive behavioral therapy had a net effect size of 1.54, 0.57, interpersonal therapy had a net effect size of 0.50, present-oriented psychodynamic brief therapies had a net effect size of 0.79 and couple therapies had a net effect size of 0.96.

-And yet, according to Grawe, even among patients receiving psychological treatment, only 13 to 14 % are permanently freed from their depression.
-25% fundamentally reject disorder-oriented treatment, and another 13% to 25% discontinue ongoing therapy.
-Of the remaining 64%, half achieve clinically significant improvement.
-Of the 32% who were successfully treated in the short term, nearly two-thirds relapse within 2 years.10
+And yet, according to Grawe, only 13% to 14% of psychologically treated patients are permanently free of their depression.
+25 % reject disorder-oriented treatment in principle, and a further 13 % to 25 % discontinue ongoing therapy.
+Of the remaining 64%, half achieve a clinically significant improvement.
+Of the 32% who were successfully treated in the short term, almost two thirds suffer a relapse within 2 years.10

-Now, the pharmaceutical industry has to be credited firstly with the fact that Grawe is more likely to be a representative of the psychotherapeutic line and secondly that antidepressants do have a helpful effect - even if not nearly as strong as the studies on this would like to convey.
+Firstly, the pharmaceutical industry must be given credit for the fact that Grawe is more likely to be a representative of the psychotherapeutic line and, secondly, that antidepressants do have a helpful effect - albeit nowhere near as strong as the studies would like to convey.

-Nevertheless, the illustration shows how the data evaluation can be manipulated very much in the desired direction by the selection of suitable measuring instruments.
-And this does not only concern the pharmaceutical industry either.
-The studies on psychological treatment methods have also used the evaluation measures that are more favorable to them.
+Nevertheless, the illustration shows how the data analysis can be manipulated in the desired direction by selecting suitable measurement instruments.
+And this does not only apply to the pharmaceutical industry.
+The studies on psychological treatment methods have also used evaluation standards that are more favorable to them.

-In our opinion, drug treatment for depression is very different from that for ADHD, since ADHD is a lifelong disorder and the effect sizes of ADHD drugs can be determined a priori only for the time period in which they are taken.
+In our opinion, the drug treatment of depression is very different from that of ADHD, as ADHD is a lifelong disorder and the effect strength of ADHD medication can only be determined from the outset for the period in which it is taken.

 3.2.
 Data analysis until the result fits (Torture your data untill they confess)

-Another method that affects the robustness of results is when, contrary to clean scientific methodology, the collected data are analyzed (with different methods) until they confirm the thesis under some aspect.
+Another method that impairs the reliability of results is when, contrary to proper scientific methodology, the data collected is analyzed (using different methods) until it confirms the thesis in some aspect.

-As a rule, the method of data evaluation is not already determined with the definition of the thesis.
-This leeway is sometimes inappropriately exploited.
+As a rule, the method of data analysis is not already determined with the definition of the thesis.
+This leeway is sometimes used inappropriately.

 3.3.
 Incorrect application of statistical methods

-in 2016, it was found that the three most common evaluation programs for fMRI scans produced false-positive results that were inflated by up to 13 times (up to 70% instead of correctly up to 5%) due to incorrect use.11 This calls into question the results of about 40 000 examinations in which fRMT was used.
+in 2016, it was found that the three most common evaluation programs for fMRI images produced false-positive results that were up to 13 times too high (up to 70% instead of correct results of up to 5%) due to incorrect use.11 This calls into question the results of around 40,000 examinations in which fRMT was used.

-Affected are mainly recent studies on emotions and thought processes, in which data of several subjects are combined.12 If statistical tools are used correctly, these errors do not occur.
+This primarily affects more recent studies on emotions and thought processes in which data from several test subjects are combined.12 These errors do not occur if the statistical tools are used correctly.
 However, many scientists do not work carefully enough here.

-A different analysis method for fMRI data, although much more computationally intensive, would avoid the potential errors.11
+A different analysis method for fMRI data, which is considerably more computationally intensive, would avoid the possible errors.11

 3.4.
 Measurement error

-Another error in fMRI evaluations arose from the fact that many thousands of studies analyzed inferences about amygdala activity-when in fact the measurements said nothing about the amygdala but about blood flow in a nearby vein.1314
+Another error in fMRI evaluations resulted from the fact that in many thousands of studies, conclusions about the activity of the amygdala were analyzed - while in reality the measurements said nothing about the amygdala, but about the blood flow in a nearby vein.1314

 3.5.
 Excel error